 Maximizing Continuity of Coverage

-Along with planning for the resumption of standard eligibility operations as described above, the Department facilitates application transfers to CoverME.gov for people no longer eligible for MaineCare.
+Along with planning for the resumption of standard eligibility operations as described above, the Department facilitates application transfers to CoverME.gov, Maine's Health Insurance Marketplace, for people no longer eligible for MaineCare.
 CoverME.gov will also be conducting targeted outreach to those consumers, sending a series of “Welcome to CoverME.gov” marketing materials via postal mail.
 Emails, calls, and texts will be incorporated as well, based on availability of contact information.
+A CoverME.gov Special Enrollment Period for loss of MaineCare coverage will be available for 15 months, from April 15, 2023 until July 31, 2024, to coincide with the redetermination process.

 COVID-19 Testing and Treatment for Uninsured

-Coverage in the COVID-19 uninsured coverage group ends the same date the PHE ends.
-Applications will continue to be accepted to cover a retroactive period (up to three months prior to the PHE end date), but coverage will not be available after the last day of the PHE.
-The Department anticipates receiving 60-day notice of the PHE end date from the federal government.
+Coverage in the COVID-19 uninsured coverage group ended on May 11, 2023, the same date the PHE ended.
+Applications will continue to be accepted to cover a retroactive period (up to three months prior to the PHE end date), but coverage will not be available after May 11, 2023.